v5ma/selfawarenetworks/README.md

 example:
 a0074z
 Oct 17, 2012
-that means I recognized that the note was old and I looked up the date of when the original note was saved (in another system) most of the undated notes are newer, and some of the older dated notes have had new things added to them.
+That means I recognized that the note was old and I looked up the date of when the original note was saved (in another system) most of the undated notes are newer, and some of the older dated notes have had new things added to them.
 I can lookup dates upon request to add them to notes if you want to know when the note was added to my other note library (that is not on github) but even then sometimes the content in the note is far older than the creation of the note itself because the content came from something I wrote on social media years prior to creating the note, or from an old audio recording.

 # Art, Poetry, Mythology
 Some of the notes are poetic, or intended to inspire the artwork for the 2nd edition of the book.
-Some of the notes contain references to mythological ideas or religious ideas and those might inspire art, but it's not the meant to taken seriously.
+Some of the notes contain references to mythological ideas or religious ideas and those might inspire art, but it's not meant to be taken seriously.
 My intention is to not include any mythological or religious ideas in the text of the book.
 I don't endorse any particular religion.
 I think people can and will make up their own minds about what they want to believe in the context of religion & mythology, and I wouldn't want to be the person who was trying to tell others that they should believe some brand of religion or some specific set of mystical, spiritual, or mythological ideas.
 I think that sounds kinda fascist, trying to tell people what they have to believe, my opinion, so I won't do it.

 The most important note, in my set of hundreds of notes, might be audio note b0004, ironically the text transcription is broken & the entire thing needs re-writing but it is just barely clear enough at the moment to contribute meaningfully to both neuroscience & to machine learning.